Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Like science, thaumaturgy can be rigourously studied, and theories, models and mathematical renderings fill the textbooks on the subject in the New Crobuzon University library.
 It can also be used to great effect in industry, with powerful thaumaturgic currents able to power strange engines that coal or oil could not.
 Thaumaturgy may even be studied directly alongside science: the anatomies of many creatures in Bas-Lag have thaumaturgic elements, such as the vodyanoi's ablity to perform watercraeft, or the stiltspear's innate ability to secrete thaumaturgeons to camoflage themselves; some more unorthodox scientists and thaumaturge-academics even theorise that thaumaturgons (the theoretical particles whose maniuplation makes thaumaturgy possible) are essentially the same kind of thing as protons, electrons, and the physical subatomic particles.

 Unlike science however, thaumaturgy is a physical and mental skill, practisable by individuals.
-However hard and long the physicist pores over her books, she will never be able to alter the varibles of gravitational pull which she studies, or influence electrons to create lightning, no matter how well she knows the physical processes of a storm.
+However hard and long the physicist pores over her books, she will never be able to alter the variables of gravitational pull which she studies, or influence electrons to create lightning, no matter how well she knows the physical processes of a storm.
 Unlike the physicist, but like the practioner of 'magic', a thaumaturge can do these things.
 With some combination of spoken words, bodily motion, written symbols and, crucially, the particular combination of concentration and emotional release known as cathexis, a thaumaturge can influence the physical and non-phyiscal elements of the world to their will.
 In general, anyone can learn a few basic hexes and matter-shaping techniques given application, but the most powerful thaumaturges are those who have studied and practised for decades.

 Thaumaturges in New Crobuzon are often artisans, selling their specific trade from a shopfront in Brockmarsh or The Crow, but you will also find many in academia, government research, and in the militia, whose captain-thaumaturges are adept at unleashing thaumaturgic bolts of glowing unlight at enemies of the state who attempt to resist.